moby/moby/man/dockerd.8.md

 information about the plugins available to you.

-Once a plugin is installed, requests made to the `daemon` through the command line or Docker's remote API are allowed or denied by the plugin.
+Once a plugin is installed, requests made to the `daemon` through the command line or Docker's Engine API are allowed or denied by the plugin.
 If you have multiple plugins installed, at least one must allow the request for it to complete.